matpalm/common-crawl/README.markdown

 record key is url \t dts
 record value is visible text. multiple line, each line appears to be from a seperate page element.

-reduces data to ?? gzip compressed, ? records
+reduces data to ?? gzip compressed

     see extract_visible_text.sh